S0Eric/CSJSMeetup2103/Outline.md

 Instead of storing strings for the timestamps, we will store a numeric timestamp for the experiment start time, and then an array of numeric timestamps for each column.
 This is how timestamps would be stored in a database.
 The displayed time strings will be the offset of each timestamp from the start of the experiment, calculated inside the component function.

-The reason the values array elements has a type of number **or** undefined is we want to be able to clear a column of data by setting the values in that column to undefined, and the component will display those values as a dash.
-And the values array can be empty or sparsly populated, and reading a non-populated index will return undefined, so this type matches that JavaScript behavior.
+The reason the timestamps and values array elements have a type of number **or** undefined is we want to be able to clear a column of data by setting the values in that column to undefined, and the component will display these missing values with special markers.
+I found that Solid doesn't perform as well with sparse arrays, so I'm filling them in initially with undefined values.

 Now we know what to pass inside our initial state object.
-Emty arrays are fine.

 ====Uncomment the initial object====